-How to Plan a Trip to Chicago, Illinois
+How To Plan A Trip to Chicago, Illinois

 Planning a Chicago trip can feel overwhelming, but we are here to help!
 Chicago is steeped in riveting history, decorated with dazzling architecture and is famous for its food scene.
 While Chicago is bordered on the east by Lake Michigan, the city sprawls in all other directions.

-Many of the top attractions are found in the very walkable downtown, but a few must-see sights are scattered further afield.
-We are sharing our top tips and a day-by-day Chicago 3-Day Itinerary so that you can easily plan a Chicago trip without worry or stress.
+Many of the top Chicago attractions are found in the very walkable downtown, but a few must-see Chicago sights are scattered further afield.
+We are sharing our top tips and a day-by-day Chicago 3-Day Itinerary so that you can plan a Chicago trip without worry free.

 3 Days in Chicago

-In fact, our trip plan is designed for a long weekend in Chicago – based on the assumption that visitors will arrive on Friday/Saturday and stay in the city until Sunday/Monday evening.
+In fact, our trip plan is designed for a long weekend in Chicago – based on the assumption that visitors will arrive on Friday or Saturday and stay until Sunday or Monday.
 That said, our Chicago in 3 Days Itinerary can be used for trips to the city on any days of the week (with just a few minor adjustments).